chengr28/specialdlp/specialdlp/document/readme.en.txt

 Q: Would the download speed be reduced when using SDC?
 A: Sometimes "Ban" mode will and "Reduce Score" mode is never.

-Q: Would the very bad leechers be passed or be false reduced score when using "Reduce Score" mode?
+Q: Would the bad leechers be passed or be false reduced score when using "Reduce Score" mode?
 A:
   * No. All leechers in HardBan list will be banned.
 No effect if it's in "Reduce Score" mode.
   * Notice: It will be unlikely happened because of eMule antiLeech sequence check.

-Q: Why leechers appear in upload queue?
+Q: Why leechers are still in upload queue?
 A: The "Reduce Score" mode does not ban all leechers﻿.

 Q: Would SDC fix bugs in eMule Xtreme DLP (official)?